 Cost estimates vary depending on the sport and number of instructors however costs are estimated at about $400 per year including clothing and equipment for 40 weeks of the year.
 Costs are therefore estimated as moderate.

 Being involved in extra-curricular sporting activities may increase attendance and retention.

-Planned extra-curricular activities which include short, regular and structured teaching in literacy and mathematics (either tutoring or group teaching) as part of a sports program, such as an after school club or summer school, are much more likely to offer academic benefits.
+Planned extra-curricular activities which include short, regular, and structured teaching in literacy and mathematics (either tutoring or group teaching) as part of a sports program, such as an after school club or summer school, are much more likely to offer academic benefits than sporting activities alone.